 PKP keeps track of documentation that needs to be created, updated, and reviewed on a shared spreadsheet that’s maintained by the DIG.
 If you’re looking for a task, the spreadsheet is an excellent place to start.
 You can also add new tasks to the spreadsheet.

-Tasks are categorized by role and listed on different worksheets according to roles.
-You can look for tasks that match your role or experience with PKP software.
-The roles are as follows:
+Tasks are categorized by guide and size, and listed on different worksheets accordingly.
+You can look for tasks that match your interests or experience with PKP software.
+The categories are:

 For each task you can see the following information: